 Undergraduates in Classics may specialize in Medieval Latin as a degree option.
 Concentrators in History and Literature, Literature, and Folklore and Mythology sometimes make Medieval Latin a formal component in their degrees.
 Of course, pursuing a degree or other formal accreditation in Medieval Latin is by no means required of students who are interested in the field.
 After two terms of college Latin or the equivalent, students may take Latin Bam "Latin Prose Selections (Late Antique and Medieval)" and Latin Bbm "Introduction to Latin Poetry (Late Antique and Medieval)."
 Other courses at the 100-level or above (such as "Wisdom and Learning" and "The Cambridge Songs") are open to students who have studied more Latin.

-At one time or another graduate students in more than ten different humanities departments and programs at Harvard have incorporated Medieval Latin into their general examinations and/or their dissertations.
+At one time or another, graduate students in more than ten different humanities departments and programs at Harvard have incorporated Medieval Latin into their general examinations and/or their dissertations.
 Although Medieval Studies at Harvard is decentralized, the community is strong at all levels (undergraduates, graduate students, faculty, and librarians).
 Links between the Committee on Medieval Studies and the Department of the Classics have been particularly numerous and strong in both Latin and Greek.
 Since the time of the late Herbert Bloch, Classics has had a Ph.D. program in Medieval Latin philology.
-Graduates have included Marc Laureys, who heads the seminar for Medieval Latin and Neo-Latin philology at the University of Bonn in Germany; Bridget Balint, assistant professor at Indiana University; and Justin Lake, assistant professor at Texas A&M. Comparative Literature, although it does not have an explicitly labeled "medieval track," has attracted and accepted a number of medievalists who have included Medieval Latin as either their major literature or one of their minors.
+Graduates have included Marc Laureys, who heads the seminar for Medieval Latin and Neo-Latin philology at the University of Bonn in Germany; Bridget Balint, associate professor at Indiana University; Justin Lake, associate professor at Texas A&M; Justin Stover, lecturer in Medieval Latin at the University of Edinburgh; David Ungvary, assistant professor at Bard College; and Julian Yolles, Postdoctoral Research Fellow at the University of Southern Denmark.
+Comparative Literature, although it does not have an explicitly labeled "medieval track," has attracted and accepted a number of medievalists who have included Medieval Latin as either their major literature or one of their minors.

 Resources for Research